Abu Dhabi Authority for Culture & Heritage: Merger and status today

-The Abu Dhabi Tourism & Culture Authority was established and the ADACH was merged into it, in February 2012.
-The merger was required by Khalifa bin Zayed Al Nahyan, with the goal of having one organization govern all aspects of tourism.
+The Abu Dhabi Tourism and Culture Authority was established and the ADACH was merged into it, in February 2012.
+The ordered by Khalifa bin Zayed Al Nahyan, with the goal of having one organization govern all aspects of tourism.

 Upon merger, the WOMAD and Sounds of Arabia festivals, along with the Abu Dhabi Classics concerts were canceled.
 The organization's name is still representing the Abu Dhabi International Book Fair and the Beit Al Oud Arabic Music Academy.
 The organization was a partner with the World Digital Library, and their content continues to be represented via the website.
 It was a partner with the New York Film Academy, which continues today.

 Collections

 Collections included the photography collection of Edward "Tug" Wilson.